PrefectHQ/prefect/docs/tutorials/README.md

 the Prefect server.

 ## [Using Prefect as a Calculator](calculator.md)
-Gentle introduction to building functions in Prefect
+Can your data engineering framework do this?

 ## [Task Retries](task-retries.md)
-Overview of how Prefect handles retrying tasks
+An overview of how Prefect handles retrying tasks

 ## [Triggers, Reference Tasks](triggers-and-references.md)
 Overview of different triggers, such as `manual_only`, which allows for manual approval before a task can run.
 Also covered: determining flow states using `reference_tasks`